rejetto/hfs/README.md

 A plug-in is a folder with a `plugin.js` file in it.

+Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.

 Each plug-in has access to the same set of features.
 Normally you'll have a plug-in that's a theme, and another that's a firewall, but nothing is preventing a single plug-in from doing both tasks.

-You can find some examples distributed as `plugins.zip`.

 `plugin.js` is a javascript module that exports an `init` function like this:
 ```js